 While reading the formbook at face value doesn’t take much effort, professional punters and tipsters do hours of studying to try and find reasons why the obvious form is worth ignoring.
 This allows them to find the value bets in races, which is ultimately the way to make a profit from horse racing.

-If you don’t have time to delve so deeply into the formbook, don’t worry, proven profitable tipsters will happily share their tips – for a small subscription fee of course.
+If you don’t have time to delve so deeply into the formbook, don’t worry, we’ve got various free betting tips and free horse racing tips for you right here.

 We hope that’s answered your question, ‘how to read horse racing form’ – happy punting!